DongYuls/DongYuls.github.io/_posts/2018-11-19-custom-tensorflow-utils-tutorial.md

 )
 ```

-Contstructs an `Tensorboard` instance, which is a suite of visualization tools for Tensorflow training framework (e.g. loss graph, embeddings).
+Contstructs a `Tensorboard` instance, which is a suite of visualization tools for TensorFlow training framework (e.g. loss graph, embeddings).

 Args: